Jantz021991/DeepikaBlog/README.md

 This application is built using Python with Django framework.
 This application is built by referring to Django By Example to help understand the coding language.

+The link to the application deployed on Heroku : [My Application](https://djblog-durangopy.herokuapp.com/blog/)